rit-construct-makerspace/access-control-documentation/docs/index.md

 ## License

-The Access Control System Hardware is licensed under [Creative Commons CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en).
+This project is licensed under the CERN-OHL-S License.